Disordered Gibbs measures and Gaussian conditioning: Kac-Rice formulas

-By Point \eqref{enum:pt5} and the assumption on $\eta_{m+1}(\vec\bx)$, from the implicit function theorem, on a small neighborhood of $0\in A$, the gradient of $\ba\mapsto\bb(\ba)$ is bounded by some constant $C_0$ that depends on $\delta$ and the directional derivatives of $H_N(\bs)$ up to order $3$.
-By compactness, all these derivatives are bounded uniformly over the ball of radius $\sqrt N$ by some finite (random) constant.
-Hence, $C_0$ can be assumed to be uniform in $\vec\by$ and $\vec\bx$ satisfying our assumptions.
-Combining Point \eqref{enum:pt6} with this uniform bound on the gradient of $\bb(\ba)$ then yields the required bound as in \eqref{eq:Lip_gN}.
+By Point \eqref{enum:pt5} and the assumption that $\eta_{m+1}(\vec\bx)>\delta$, from the implicit function theorem, on a small neighborhood of $0\in A$, the gradient of $\ba\mapsto\bb(\ba)$ is bounded by some constant $C_0$ that depends on $\delta$ and $C_N'$.
+Combining this bound on the gradient of $\bb(\ba)$ with Point \eqref{enum:pt6} then yields the required bound as in \eqref{eq:Lip_gN}.